raygon-renderer/thermite/README.md

 Thermite also provides a set of high-performance vectorized special math functions that can take advantage of all instruction sets, with specialized versions for single and double precision floats.

+# Usage Notes

+* Vectors with 64-bit elements are approximately 2-4x slower than 32-bit vectors.
+* Casting floats to signed integers is faster than to unsigned integers.
+* Integer division currently can only be done with a scalar fallback, so it's not recommended.
+* Dividing integer vectors by constant uniform divisors should use `SimdIntVector::div_const`
+* When reusing masks for `all`/`any`/`none` queries, consider using the bitmask directly to avoid recomputing.

 ## Cargo `--features`

 ### `alloc`